The Lost Child

 “Yes,” the searcher said pulling off his coat and wrapping the child in it before calling out that he had found her.
 "And we will take you to her as soon as we can."

 Three days had passed and mother and daughter were reunited and staying with family.
-News media had been hounding them to discover how the little girl had been put in such a dangerous situation and how she had survived.
-A social worker stepped out of the house and addressed the media.
+News media had been hounding them to discover how the little girl had survived.
+A family representative stepped out of the house and addressed the media.

-“I have been given permission to give you the following information.
-Please do not ask questions, as no answers will be forthcoming.
+“I have been given permission to read to you the following statement.
+Please do not ask questions as no answers will be forthcoming.
 The statement is as follows:

-Three men entered the home of Mrs. Edwin James and her daughter, Clarie.
-They stole money, food, knives, and the family car.
+Three men entered the home of Mr. and Mrs. Edwin James and their young daughter.
+The theives stole money, food, knives, and the family car.
 They kidnapped the mother and child, intent unknown.
-During their escape, they stopped on a road near a steep cliff so one of them could relief himself.
+During their escape, they stopped on a road near a steep cliff so one of them could relieve himself.
 The mother took that moment to push her child out one of the back doors and told her to run.
 She then grabbed the gear shift and put the car in neutral.
 It was sitting at such an angle that it began to roll and the men were unable to stop it.”

 As for the three men, who they were, why there was blood in the house, and how the men died, nothing was ever revealed.
 The police, after the men were examined by the coroner and a death certificate was issued, had the bodies creamated and buried in the section for unknowns.
 Officially, the men were never identified.